Interest in Shell's Permian assets seen as a bellwether for shale demand

 To showcase its 260,000 acres (105,200 hectares) in the Permian, Shell has opened a data room, according to two people familiar with the matter.

-ConocoPhillips (COP.N), Devon Energy (DVN.N), Chevron Corp (CVX.N), EOG Resources (EOG.N) and some private energy houses are all potential bidders for some or all of Shell's Permian assets, according to analysts.
+ConocoPhillips, Devon Energy, Chevron Corp, EOG Resources and some private energy houses are all potential bidders for some or all of Shell’s Permian assets, according to analysts.
 None of the four publicly-traded companies immediately responded to comment requests.

 U.S. oil output is still roughly 2 million barrels per day below its all-time record production of nearly 13 million bpd hit before the coronavirus pandemic, that made it the world’s top producer.